willieLjohnson/liwatecblog/_posts/projectsetup.md

 ---

-title: 'Creating a Game using Vite, BabylonJS, and TypeScript Part One:  A Basic Scene with a Sphere, Light, and Camera'
+title: 'Creating a Game using Vite, BabylonJS, and TypeScript Part One:  A Basic Scene with Objects, a Light, and a Camera'
 coverImage: '/assets/blog/setup/squidgame.png'
 date: '2022-12-31T17:55:07'
-updated: '2022-12-31T23:25:00'
+updated: '2023-1-1T:25:00'
 author:
   name: WL
   picture: '/assets/blog/authors/wLiwa-320.png'